Missboonyos/self-love-journey-web/README.md

 # SELF-LOVE-JOURNEY-WEB

-## Step 1 Create Project File & Open File in VS Code
+## Step 2.1 Create Project File & Open File in VS Code.2

 << Work on window terminal >>
-1. Create folder in your assigned drive/folder
+2.1.
+Create folder in your assigned drive/folder
-2. Go to explorer taskbar --> click --> type 'cmd' to open terminal
+2.2 Go to explorer taskbar --> click --> type 'cmd' to open terminal
 3. Command: npm create vite@latest
 4. You may see the messages below, type y to proceed Need to install the following packages: